Special Needs TeensGeneralLatestParenting

 1. Sensory Play

-Sensory play engages the senses and promotes relaxation.
-Set up tactile experiences with sand, water, or textured materials.
-This activity is particularly beneficial for teens with sensory processing issues.
+Sensory play is one of the best therapeutic art activities that engages the senses and promotes relaxation.
+Set up tactile experiences and sensory stimulation with sand, water, or textured materials.
+This fun group activity is particularly beneficial for autistic teens with sensory processing issues.

 2. Yoga and Mindfulness

-Yoga and mindfulness techniques aid in emotional regulation and stress reduction.
-Guided breathing exercises and gentle yoga poses can help special needs kids find inner calm and improve body awareness.
+Yoga and mindfulness techniques is a great social activity that aid in emotional regulation and stress reduction.
+Guided breathing exercises and gentle yoga poses can help special needs autistic teenagers find inner calm and improve body awareness.

 Activities for Special Needs Teenager 03